carlgranfelt/netapp-bootcamp/README.md

 <p align="center"><img src="images/lab-diagram.png"></p>

-To familiarise yourself with the environment and check that everything is raedy for you to begin, please follow the instructions in [Task 1](trident_with_k8s/tasks/validate_lab).
+To familiarise yourself with the environment and check that everything is ready for you to begin, please follow the instructions in [Task 1](trident_with_k8s/tasks/validate_lab).
 Once you are happy with your lab, you can choose to jump into any of the tasks listed below.
 They do not need to be followed in any particular order, but if persistent storage is a new concept for you within k8s, it is recomended to folow them one-by-one.
 If you do jumop ahead, any pre-requisite tasks will be called out for you.

 ### Vim 101 commands